nishatayub/Amoura/README.md

 - In Login page we will use Dispatch method to store the mail inside global state
 - In all the remaining pages acc the mail stored in global state using useSelector

+### Steps for Milestone 33

+- Downloaded jsonwebtoken package using NPM
+- Used sign method to create an JWT token with mail and ID
+- Gave maxAge to set expire time
+- Added the cookie inside the response that helps you to store the cookie inside browser.